 - Beware of Talent Services who charge up front fees.
 Legit agents and managers get paid a percentage when your child works.
 Legit acting coaches and photographers get paid a flat fee for the actual serves performed.
 Do not mix them.
 There were so many scams in this area that the State of California passed a law called the Krekorian Talent Scam Prevention Act.
 Bottom line: avoid people who claim to be multi-hyphenates, and want to charge you money before your child works.

-- Don't market so aggressively that you compromise your child's safety.
-Be very careful about personal websites, the use of facebook, myspace, working with unknown "producers", etc. Child predators abound in Hollywood and being a pilot season newbie practically puts a scarlet letter on your forehead.
-We are seeing everyone under the sun referring to their projects as "pilots".
+- Don’t market so aggressively that you compromise your child’s safety.
+Be very careful about personal websites, the use of Instagram, Snapchat, YouTube, working with unknown “producers”, etc. Child predators abound in Hollywood and being a pilot season newbie practically puts a scarlet letter on your forehead.
+We are seeing everyone under the sun referring to their projects as “pilots”.
 See the definition of a pilot at the beginning of this article.
-These are not the "coveted" opportunities that everyone is seeking.
-Please read every article on this page: http://www.bizparentz.org/gettingstarted/childsafety.html
+These are not the “coveted” opportunities that everyone is seeking.
+Please read every article in the New to the Biz section of this site.

 - Don’t sacrifice your family.
 Divorce is very common in pilot season families!
 Around half of the marriages in the United States fail, and in the entertainment industry the percentage is far higher.
 Add in the separation, the financial pressure, the balancing of two households, the single parenting required since you are separated, and you have a recipe for disaster.
 Really consider whether a shot at this lottery is worth your marriage and the stability of your home.
 Make sure that both spouses support this idea.
 Make sure you have an exit plan where you define when you are coming home and under what circumstances you will stay or return.
 Consider when your family will be reunited (will dad get a job transfer and join you if Suzie is successful?).